kubernetes/website/docs/user-guide/logging/stackdriver.md

 Before reading this page, it's recommended to familiarize yourself with the [overview of logging in Kubernetes](/docs/user-guide/logging/overview).

 This article assumes that you have created a Kubernetes cluster with cluster-level logging support for sending logs to Stackdriver Logging.
+You can do this either by checking "Enable Stackdriver Logging" in create cluster dialogue in [GKE](https://cloud.google.com/container-engine/) or by setting flag `KUBE_LOGGING_DESTINATION` to `gcp` when manually starting cluster using `kube-up.sh`.

 ## Overview